3D printed guns and 3D printed firearms

 In September 2015, a college student named Chris, 3D printed a semi-automatic revolver called the ‘Yoshee Six Shooter.’
 The Yoshee Six Shooter is a revolver style weapon that has multiple barrels and can fire multiple shots without reloading.
 It includes a 3D printed grip, hammer, spring, barrel and barrel holder.
 A metal screw is used as a firing pin to strike the rim of the bullets.

 In November 2015, an engineering student called James Patrick has built a 3D printable revolver that uses a rubber band and a nail to fire .22 bullets.
 The revolver called PM522 Washbear can hold six or eight bullets and can shoot them in a row.
-The 3D file of the gun can be downloaded here.
 This is not the first 3D printed gun made by Patrick who also made a previous model (single shot) called the Songbird.

 Cody Wilson, inventor of the 3D printed gun The Liberator.